Adílio (footballer, born 1956): Managerial career

 After retiring from playing, Adílio began to devote himself to coaching.
 His first experience was the front of Saudi Bahain, soon after, as Brown is affectionately called, took command of the CFZ, his companion of old Zico.

 In 2003 the former player accepted an invitation from Flamengo to take command of the basic categories.
 Back in his crib, Adilio played an enviable job in front of the red and black boys.
 In four years in junior, he was champion in Rio, OPG Cup double champion, champion of the Rio-São Paulo and Belo Horizonte Cup, and placed third in the World Cup in Malaysia.
 Also helped form players of the caliber of Renato Augusto, Erick Flores, Thiago Sales, and midfielder Rômulo.

 In this work period at Flamengo, Adilio had one that was perhaps its greatest opportunity in the coaching career when he was driven to take the senior team in 2006.
 The team that had remained wildly in Série A of 2005, thanks to the good offices of Joel Santana, had lost its commander and is now coached by Adílio.
 Experience, however, failed.
 The team played two matches Adílio and lost to both New Delhi and Cabofriense respectively.
 After this, the former player came back to coach the team base.

 In 2008, after spending a season in white, Adilio was passed over the post and gave way to Rogério Lourenço.

+Illness and death

+On 2 August 2024, it was announced that Adílio had been diagnosed with pancreatic cancer.
+He died in Rio de Janeiro three days later, on 5 August, at the age of 68.